dooyounggo/Documentation/README.md

   Convert Magillem-generated register bank description to Telechips datasheet format.

 ## How To Use
-  - Download all the files.
+  - Download all the files (clone).
   - Open Magillem-generated register bank description.
-  - Save the file as regbank.docx with the recent docx format (The original Magillem-generated document may not be opened correctly).
+  - Save the file as "regbank.docx" with the recent docx format (The original Magillem-generated document may not be opened correctly).
   - Run [generate_datasheet.py](https://github.com/dooyounggo/Documentation/blob/master/generate_datasheet.py)
-  - Check datasheet.docx.
+  - Check "datasheet.docx".

 ### Packages
   - Python: 3.8